-Waffle makers are fairly simple devices, but don't let dreams of syrup drenched deliciousness cause you to snag just any one off the shelf.
+Waffle mkers are fairly simple devices, but don't let dreams of syrup drenched deliciousness cause you to snag just any one off the shelf.
 If you pay attention to a few minor details you can end up with a maker that is great rather than one that is just ok.

 Waffle Type: Belgian vs. Traditional

 The most important thing to consider in a waffle maker is what type of waffles it actually makes.
 Belgian waffles are the super thick and fluffy style that you likely associate with restaurants.
-Most people that want a waffle maker are probably looking for these fluffy cakes with deep pockets for syrup and fruit.
+Most people that want one of these devices are probably looking for these fluffy cakes with deep pockets for syrup and fruit.

 To Flip or Not to Flip

 The last thing you want to deal with when making breakfast is guesswork, so you'll want a waffle maker that has at least a few indicators.
 At the very least you want something that alerts you when the iron is up to temperature.
 Many makers also have a built-in timer that lets you know when the waffles should be done.
-These timers are not always accurate, cooking time can vary based on the specific batter you use, but they at least give you a consistent reference point without having to remember to set a timer yourself.
-It can also be nice to have a shade knob that adjusts the temperature, so you dial in your preferred crispiness.
+These timers are not always accurate, and cooking time can vary based on the specific batter you use, but they at least give you a consistent reference point without having to remember to set a timer yourself.
+It can also be nice to have a shade knob that adjusts the temperature, so you can dial in your preferred crispiness.

 Ease of Cleaning